ComputerEnchiladas/RaspberryPi/_Homework/README.md

 **Links:**

 * [Ionic](http://ionicframework.com/getting-started/)

-### Procedure: Create an new Ionic project and rebuild the web interface from week 6
+**Procedure:** Create an new Ionic project and rebuild the web interface from week 6

 ## Week 8
-[Optional] - Deploy Web Server to [Heroku Cloud](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction)
+[Optional] - Deploy Web Server to [Heroku Cloud](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction) and install socket-client on RaspberryPi.
+The Heroku server instance will be a proxy where data coming from the hardware is propagated to connected clients.
+In addition, Heroku will also proxy messages to the hardware.

 Work on Final Project